MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 ## Create the core C++ projects

 Follow the instructions in this section to create two identical C++ projects named "superfastcode" and "superfastcode2".
-Later you'll use different means in each project to expose the C++ code to Python.
+Later you'll use two different approaches in each project to expose the C++ code to Python.

-1. Make sure the `PYTHONHOME` environment variable is set to the Python interpreter you want to use.
-The C++ projects in Visual Studio rely on this variable to locate files such as *python.h*, which are used when creating a Python extension.

 1. Right-click the solution in **Solution Explorer** and select **Add** > **New Project**.
 A Visual Studio solution can contain both Python and C++ projects together (which is one of the advantages of using Visual Studio for Python).